extesy/DeckTracker/README.md

 > Yes, it automatically uploads game replays for aggregation and metagame analysis.
 Nothing else is shared.

 ## Known issues
+* If deck tracker doesn't work for you at all and the game name is showing up as red in the deck tracker's window then try installing [this package](https://www.microsoft.com/en-us/download/details.aspx?id=50040).
+If this still doesn't work, then report [here](https://github.com/extesy/DeckTracker/issues/5).
 * Some people have reported performance regression starting from version `1.0.60`.
 If you think you are affected then please add your report [here](https://github.com/extesy/DeckTracker/issues/21).
 * If deck tracker is started after the game client then it sometimes might not be able to fetch deck lists from the collection.
 Solution: start the tracker before the game.
 * After reconnecting to the game in progress the full deck list might not be visible or the counts might not reflect the cards already played.
 This is caused by the game reconnect protocol that doesn't send the deck data but only the current board state.